 Don't wait to ask; help is readily available.
 The professional staff and tutors at the Glenn Herbert Learning Center can provide one-on-one help in writing, math, and reading, or you can sign up for group workshops on test-taking, study skills, and time management.

 If you're coping with a learning disability or attention deficit disorder, our Center for Advanced Learning (CAL) can help you adjust to university challenges, and equip you for success beyond graduation.

 Nothing fulfills like helping the local community.
 Take note of Barry's efforts below.
 We invite you to join us.
 It does your soul some serious good, as well as the recipients of your efforts.

 - As part of the 2016 Move-Out Drive, Barry students donated over 3,500 pound of clothes and household items to 11 worthy community organizations.

-- After students, faculty, and staff logged over 25,000 service hours, Barry made the 2012 President's Higher Education Community Service Honor Roll, sponsored by the U.S. Department of Education and the Corporation for National and Community Service.
+- After students, faculty, and staff logged over 25,000 service hours, Barry made the 2012, 2013, and 2014 President's Higher Education Community Service Honor Roll, sponsored by the U.S. Department of Education and the Corporation for National and Community Service.

-- For seven years in a row, our Law School's Volunteer Income Tax Assistance Program earned the National Achievement Award from the American Bar Association Law Student Division.
+- For seven years in a row, our Law School's Volunteer Income Tax Assistance Program has earned the National Achievement Award from the American Bar Association Law Student Division.
 Additionally, Barry's Moot Court Team won the Robert Orseck Moot Court Competition.

-- Year after year, the Barry Institute for Community Economic Development provides skill development to local businesses and nonprofit organizations.
+- Year after year, the Barry Institute for Community Economic Development helps local businesses and nonprofit organizations with skill development.

-- The School of Social Work operates the Office of the Public Guardian in Broward County.
-It is the only public guardian program in the state and one of a few in the country to be run by a School of Social Work.
+- Our School of Social Work operates Broward County's nearby Office of the Public Guardian – Florida's only public guardian program, and one of few in the nation run by a School of Social Work.